Are you curious what are the best sunglasses for your face shape?

 You Might Also Like: How to Dress for Summer in 2021

-Does Face Shape Really Matter When Buying Sunglasses?
+Does Face Shape Really Matter When Purchasing Sunglasses?

-The truth is that this whole phenomenon about pairing sunglasses with your face shape is quite overblown.
+The truth is that this whole phenomenon about pairing eyewear with your face shape is quite overblown.
 As with everything related to personal style, these are guidelines rather than rules.